 The Los Angeles Public Library offers links to five online literature-based games that are free to access and play.

-Reading Guides for Children’s Literature
+Children’s Reading Guides

-Developed by the Center for the Improvement of Early Reading Achievement (CIERA), this literacy resource guide helps families and educators discover the vast amount of children’s literacy resources available through the U.S. Department of Education.
+Developed by the Center for the Improvement of Early Reading Achievement (CIERA), this literacy resource guide helps families and educators discover the vast amount of children’s literacy resources available through the US Department of Education.